vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

   `,
   }).subscribe({
       next(data) {
-      console.log('A mutation of the following type happened on the Message model: ', data.Message.mutation) console.log('The changed data looks as follows: ', data.Message.node) },
+      console.log('A mutation of the following type happened on the Message type: ', data.Message.mutation) console.log('The changed data looks as follows: ', data.Message.node) },
     error(error) {